josephmoresena/Mxrx.NetHost.Fxr/README.md

 3. Initialize and configure the host using the provided APIs.
 4. Load assemblies and invoke desired functions.
 5. Compile your host using Native AOT.

+For more information, visit the [Sample](src/Sample/README.md) where you can find a custom .NET host using this package.

 ---